WHAT ARE RESTORTIVE PRACTICES?

 - In schools, restorative practices may include morning circles, peer mediation circles, discussion of difficult current events, addressing classroom dynamics, stress, bullying and poor sportsmanship.

 - In families, circles bring parents/caregivers and children together by using a simple model for expressing hurt or anger.
 Each family member is given equal time to voice their concerns to re-build trust and create understanding.
 A written, family agreement may result.

 - In organizations, teams use restorative circles to keep communication alive and address issues that may be hindering productivity.
 Organizations committed to using these practices create safe working environments that foster creativity, risk-taking and a shared mission.

 When old wounds keep us stuck, we are burdened by unresolved feelings of hurt, shame and anger.
 Healing circles can be a safe place to share stories and trauma carried by victims and perpetrators of violence and other crimes.
 Only when we give voice to their stories, is there an opportunity for hope and healing.

 HOW CAN I HELP?

-As an experienced facilitator and trained Circle Keeper I have been called-upon by schools to create on-going restorative programs.
+As an experienced facilitator and trained Circle Keeper I have been called-upon by schools and organizations to create on-going restorative programs.
 Contact me to talk about the possibility of utilizing restorative practices in your school, your team or to address a specific need in your community.